noreajs/common/README.md

 ### Obj.pluck

-The _Arr.pluck_ method extract a list of property values.
+The _Obj.pluck_ method extract a list of property values.

 Method import